正常

 Deducing this (C++23)

-Write this Self or this Self&& as the first parameter of a member function, and the compiler automatically deduces based on the calling object's value category (lvalue/rvalue/const) -- eliminating the const/non-const/rvalue reference overload trilogy.
+Write the first parameter of a member function as this (or a self-chosen name), and the compiler automatically deduces the value category (lvalue/rvalue/const) of the calling object—eliminating the need for the const/non-const/rvalue reference overload trio.

 Header